mannyray/image-optimize/README.md

 Now the previous, 1950s, gold weight standard is more accetable as a "gold" standard as humans have not evolved that much over the past three quarters of a century since.
 It's not as if we all grew an extra pair of legs to justify the weight bump to 191-199 pounds (we did, on average, grow a few inches taller though).
 Most people, without any need for citations, will agree that it all has something to do with us eating way too much and so optimizing food consumption is logical.

-It may not be as logical for the case of the average `3Mb` and web technology in general.
+It may not be as logical for the case of the average web page `3Mb` and web technology in general.
 Unlike, humans, computer and internet tech has experienced a massive evolution over the decades and so maybe `3Mb` is good enough?
 Phones and computers haven't grown a pair of legs (yet), but they are orders of magnitude faster and so maybe strong inflation (from `1Mb` in 2012) in webpage size is _okay_ as long as people can still see their social media feed and it all works...
 Furthemore, unlike most humans looking similar to each other, most web pages do not - some are plain text based sites while some are photo galleries - the variation adds flexibility to how we interpret what an appropriate average is for each of them.

-No matter what the end average will be for my web pages, I think it is still worth practicing optimizing for the sake of optimization and beauty.
+No matter what the end average size will be for my web pages, I think it is still worth practicing optimizing for the sake of optimization and beauty.
 The advanced tech and fast internet speeds may be forgiving for my sloppy web pages, but I will see if I can improve.

 Delivering a web page or any other product to a consumer that is optimized changes your approach to the product - you end up making it with more "love".
 Even if the consumer can't notice the difference with the end product, working on optimizing and making it better, changes your approach to it and your future endevours.
 Putting the effort in optimizing increases your "ownership" of the product and similar to owning your property (versus renting), you end up caring for the product more.